 D-5.4.10 Record the maximum force necessary to detach the specimen loop from the stainless steel panel, along with documenting the mode of failure.

-D-5.4.10.1 Record the failure mode as adhesive failure, cohesive failure, or adhesive transfer.
+Record the failure mode as adhesive failure, cohesive failure, or adhesive transfer.

 D-5.4.11 Repeat the procedure at least two more times for each adhesive undergoing testing, ensuring a minimum of three replicates.
 Utilize a fresh specimen strip for each test iteration.